City of Ames Projects

 - Police and Fire

 Cohort one had 23 participants and took place over four consecutive weeks spanning October - November of 2018.
-Cohort two takes place in October - November of 2019.
+Cohort two took place in October - November of 2019.

 Creation of the Symposium on Building Inclusive Organizations